 Phillip Island’s beaches and reserves are for everyone to enjoy.
 We are lucky to be able to visit many of these areas with our dogs.
 Observing signs and following regulations keeps people, dogs and wildlife safe.

 For more information and to download the map check this page.
 Store it in your device so you can refer to it when exploring Phillip Island with your dog.

 Remotely Piloted Aircraft - Drones

-Please note that pursuant to Phillip Island Nature Parks regulations 2010, Part 3, Section 17, it is not permitted to fly a drone or aircraft within any of the areas managed by Phillip Island Nature Parks, without a permit issued by the Phillip Island Nature Parks.
+Please note that pursuant to Regulation 32 of the Crown Land (Reserves) (Phillip Island Nature Park) Regulations 2021, a person must not operate any aircraft, whether piloted or remote controlled, within any of the areas managed by Phillip Island Nature Parks without a permit issued by the Phillip Island Nature Parks.
 This includes recreational areas including, but not limited to:

 - The Nobbies

 - Swan Lake